greghaynes/YAStatsd/README.md

 ## Using

-The reccomended method of usage is inside a virtualenv.
+The recommended method of usage is inside a virtualenv.

 ### Install dependencies
 <pre>